Ryan-Page-2024/Movie-Machine-Learning/Data/README.md

 <br><br>

 ## File Name: Merged Data
 The Mereged Data file combines Movie Comparisons and Movie Details, and is used to train and test the Random Forest and XGBoost models.
-The target variable for these models is Re-Watch Desire, while the columns from Movie Details (excluding the categorical Genre variable) serve as the initial features. <br> After reviewing feature correlations, the Genre Flags 'Adventure', 'Animation', and 'Family' were removed to optimize the model.
+The target variable for these models is Re-Watch Desire, while the columns from Movie Details (excluding the categorical Genre variable) serve as the initial features.
+After reviewing feature correlations, the Genre Flags 'Adventure', 'Animation', and 'Family' were removed to optimize the model.